evgzor/PixaBayImageViewer/README.md

 ## Project Goals

-This challenge has the goal to give us an impression of my coding skills.
+This challenge has the goal to give an impression of Evgeny Zorin coding skills.